Twitter Tips & Strategies

 Once the app element is on your page, you need to tell it which Twitter account to display.

 2. Connect Your Account: In the settings panel, you will see options for different social networks.
-Click on the Twitter/X icon.
+Click the Twitter/X icon.
 You'll then be prompted to connect your account.
 Click the button that says "Connect Account" or similar.

 Customizing Your Feed's Look and Feel